tgsmith61591/clust4j/README.md

 ## clust4j
-A Java-based set of clustering algorithm implementations for __classification__.
+A Java-based set of unsupervised clustering algorithm implementations for __classification__.
 Built and tested under JDK 1.7.0_79

 ____
 ### Dependencies: